HunterSheffield/Portfolio-Projects/README.md

 The tools I'm using are Microsoft SQL Server for querying data from the dataset and Tableau for data visualization.

-In Covid_SQL_Dataset to Covid_SQL_Dataset.sql, you can find all the queries that explore the dataset.
-The purpose of this is to understand the dataset and create a working plan.
+In Covid_SQL_Dataset, you will find all the queries that explore the dataset.

-In tableau_SQL_views, you can find all the queries that create tables for my Tableau Visualization.
+In tableau_SQL_views, you will find all the queries that create tables for my Tableau Visualization.

+You can view the dashboard I created in Tableau reflecting the queried dataset with the following link: https://public.tableau.com/app/profile/hunter.sheffield/viz/CovidDashboard_16591265846130/CovidDashboard